uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/software-processes.md

 In this activity, you get to practice communicating as precisely as possible!

 Divide up into pairs, with one *creator* and one *builder* in each pair.
-Each person needs a set of at least 10 coloured building blocks (e.g. lego blocks).
+Each person needs a set of at least 10 coloured building blocks (e.g. Lego blocks).
 Make sure that each pair has a matching set of blocks or this activity won’t work!

 The two people in each pair should not be able to see each other but need to be able to hear each other to communicate.